 Example: For the latest tax year, your sole proprietorship had net income of $100,000.
 The $100,000 in net income is distributed to you personally, and you pay tax on that income on your individual state tax return.
 The rate will vary depending on your overall taxable income for the year.

-For further guidance on Maine’s corporate income tax, check the Revenue Services website.
+For further guidance on Maine’s corporate income tax, check the Maine Revenue Services.
 For information on business-related taxes in other states, check Nolo’s 50-State Guide to Business Income Tax.
 And, if you’re looking for detailed guidance on federal income tax issues, check Tax Savvy for Small Business, by Frederick Daily (Nolo).